Conversion tracking should be your bread and butter. It’s a key component in your campaign.

 This data is invaluable for accurately tracking calls back to a campaign.

-Without it, you won’t be able to know which phone calls are from AdWords or simply organic search.
+Without it, you won’t be able to know which phone calls are from Google Ads or simply organic search.
 It’s impossible to differentiate without asking every caller where they found you.

 And now it’s about time to share a secret with you: